It’s never good news to find out someone you care about has a chronic disease and needs medication.

 For a long time, the GAPS Diet was almost the only gut-healing diet out there.
 I compared it and a few others in this post, but since then you can find many more out there, often refined to hit certain symptoms/maladies.
 The SCD Diet is usually well-liked for IBD, and the guys over at SCD Lifestyle do a lot of good in getting the word out.
-So start with research (skim the topics at the Heal Your Gut Summit to see if anything matches what you’re dealing with exactly – the more specific the target, the better!).
+So start with research (skim the topics at the Heal Your Gut Summit (link no longer available) to see if anything matches what you’re dealing with exactly – the more specific the target, the better!).

 But in general, it’s worth looking into the GAPS diet if you’re hoping to heal your gut.